UCLH-DHCT/emap/core/README.md

 # Emap Core

-This services takes messages from a queue and uses this information to update the EMAP database.
+This services takes messages from a queue and compares this data to the current data in the EMAP database.
+Generally if a message has newer information that is different, then the message will update the database data, otherwise the message will have no effect.
+This is important because the HL7 messages can be received out of order.

 # Local setup instructions using IntelliJ IDEA